 - with SA operation mode by PCell with NRE-UTRAN FDD or TDD measurement (RSRP, RSRQ, RS-SINR) on E-UTRA non-serving frequency carrier, and

-- configured with an appropriate measurement gap pattern according to Table 9.1A.2-3.
+- configured with an appropriate measurement gap pattern according to Table 9.1A.2-1 and Table 9.1A.2-2.

 Parameter TInter1_RedCap used in inter-RAT requirements in clause 9.4A is specified in Table 9.4A.1-1.